-Facts about Prince Charles
+Facts about Charles III

 His first grandchild, the Prince of Cambridge, was born on 22 July 2013 to Prince William and his wife the Duchess of Cambridge.
 The child is third in line to the throne after Charles and William… The date of Charles’s marriage to Parker-Bowles was first set for April 8th, but was moved to April 9th after the funeral of Pope John Paul II also was planned for the 8th… Charles’s aunt Princess Margaret also had royal marital difficulties, and was the first immediate royal family member to be divorced since Henry ViII… According to the website of the royal family, Charles was created Prince of Wales in 1958 but was not formally invested until a 1969 ceremony at Caernarfon Castle in Wales.